qinlihai/urlshortener/README.md

 To build and run this application on your local machine, type "docker-compose up" under the project root directory.

+The application runs with the following Docker containers:
+MySQl, ZooKeeper, Kafka, the Url Shortener API, the Url Shortener Statistics API, and the Testing Webpage

 Go to http://localhost:3000 to test the Url Shortener API and Url Shortener Statistics API.

 ## Coming soon